 Fall doesn't have to mean the end of enjoying fresh home grown herbs so we're sharing a list of our top five herbs to grow indoors this winter.
-We'll cover Basil, Chives, Oregano, Thyme and Rosemary, and share a how-to planting guide to get you started with help from Gwen Wright.
+We'll cover Basil, Chives, Oregano, Thyme and Rosemary, and share a how-to planting guide to get you started on an indoor herb garden with help from Gwen Wright.

 The signs of autumn are spreading across Canada, and the annual harvest of fresh fall fruit and vegetables has begun.
 While it may sound a little odd to be thinking about planting at this time of year, now is the perfect time to plan an indoor herb garden to fill your kitchen with fresh ingredients all winter long.